anchore/enterprise-client-go/pkg/enterprise/docs/RBACApi.md

 func main() {
     roleName := "roleName_example" // string |
-    forAccount := "forAccount_example" // string | Optional filter parameter to limit the set fo returned items to only those with matching account.
-Will return Access Denied if caller does not have permission to listRoleMembers for that account. (optional)
+    forAccount := "forAccount_example" // string | Deprecated.
+Please use domain_name instead.
+Optional filter parameter to limit the set fo returned items to only those with matching account.
+Will return Access Denied if caller does not have permission to listRoleMembers for that account. (optional) domainName := "domainName_example" // string | Optional filter parameter to limit the set of returned items to only those that match the specified domain.
+Will return Access Denied if caller does not have permission to listRoleMembers for that domain. (optional)

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)
-    resp, r, err := apiClient.RBACApi.ListRoleMembers(context.Background(), roleName).ForAccount(forAccount).Execute()
+    resp, r, err := apiClient.RBACApi.ListRoleMembers(context.Background(), roleName).ForAccount(forAccount).DomainName(domainName).Execute()
     if err != nil {
         fmt.Fprintf(os.Stderr, "Error when calling `RBACApi.ListRoleMembers``: %v\n", err)
         fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)